pjambet/blog/content/posts/intent-pattern.md

   -d "payment_method"=pm_card_visa
 ```

-It is a good practice to use timeouts when issuing HTTP requests, it could otherwise lead to hanging requests, causing a long wait, and while we observed a p95 around 4.5s for this particular request, it was not uncommon to see requests taking more than 20 or 25s.
+It is a good practice to use timeouts when issuing HTTP requests, it could otherwise lead to requests hanging for a very long time, causing a long wait for user and potential performance issues with the application.
+Last I checked this particular request had a p95 around 4.5s, but it was not uncommon to see requests taking more than 20 or 25s.

 We started using this pattern at Harry's back in 2016 when we were working on our first extraction of a service from our initial monolith.